two students walking outside a building on campus

 This is an advanced course in social science research methodology involving instruction and student participation in various aspects of the research enterprise as used by political campaign staffs, consultants, public agencies and other public policy investigative organizations.
 Possible areas of investigation include but are not limited to survey research design, questionnaire development and testing, focus group research, quasi-experimental research design and execution, qualitative research tools, multi-variate statistical analysis, OLS regression analysis, data description, and presentation formatting.
 Prerequisite: PO 390 or by permission of the course instructor.

-PO 450 Political Science Seminar (1)
+PO 450 Seminar in Political Science and Public Administration (1)